+Whales and puffins.
+Trinity and Bonavista.
+Sea and sky.
 Join us to experience the world’s largest gathering of humpback whales and a fabulous diversity of marine wildlife.
 Small groups and giant landscapes are featured together with the historic streets of old St. John’s, the New World’s first city.
 These departures highlight many of the natural and cultural wonders of eastern Newfoundland and are all guaranteed to go.
-While we can never promise whales, these dates include the prime whale watching season (100 per cent viewing success 1994-2012).
+While we can never promise whales, these dates include the prime whale watching season (100 per cent viewing success 1994-2015).
 Most years we see the largest numbers and varieties of whales between late June and early August.
 The seabirds are thinning out by late July but everybody should see murres, puffins, razorbilled auks, gannets, eagles, moose, caribou, and many other species of wildlife.
-Since 1993 (except 1999, 2005, 2006, 2009, and 2011) everybody saw icebergs on our June and July trips.
-We are anticipating great icebergs for 2013!
+Since 1993 (except 1999, 2005, 2006, 2009, 2011, and 2013) everybody saw icebergs on our June and July trips.
+We are anticipating great icebergs for 2017!
 Guests also get to enjoy eastern Newfoundland’s museums, lighthouses, trails, wildflowers, songbirds, flavours, and local folks.
-The genuine Newfoundlanders and Labradorians we introduce to you are an especially memorable vacation highlight.
+We use warm and welcoming local hotels but the genuine Newfoundlanders and Labradorians we introduce our guests to will also be among your vacation highlights.

 We greet you at St. John’s airport and provide a short orientation excursion around the old city.
 Enjoy our hotel’s ocean view and prime downtown location.
 We gather in the early evening to greet our fellow travellers and to review the highlights of the upcoming holiday.
 Relax and get ready for the adventure.